Updated April 2024

 1. Retake the Bluebook tests for their alternative second modules

-Just like the real digital SAT, the official practice tests available through Bluebook are multi-stage adaptive.
-This means that, in each test section, how well you do on the first module determines how difficult the second module will be and how many points its questions will be worth.
+Just like the real digital SAT, the official practice tests are multi-stage adaptive.
+So, in each test section, how well you do on the first module determines how difficult the second module will be and which scoring band you'll be in.
 After each section's first module, there are two possible second modules—one that's higher difficulty and one that's lower difficulty.
-If you get enough questions right on the first module, you’ll get the higher-difficulty second module where the questions are worth more points.
-Conversely, if you miss too many questions on the first module, you’ll get the lower-difficulty second module where the questions are worth fewer points.
+If you get enough questions right on the first module, you’ll get the higher-difficulty second module and be able to get a higher score.
+Conversely, if you miss too many questions on the first module, you’ll get the lower-difficulty second module where there's a lower ceiling on your maximum score.

 Khan Academy has partnered with the College Board to produce official practice for the digital SAT.
-Compared to Khan Academy's SAT practice material, the available content is still somewhat limited, but they’ve vowed to continue to add to this material and add hundreds of official practice questions, plus lessons and explanatory videos, as we get closer to the digital SAT’s launch in the US.
+Compared to Khan Academy's SAT practice material, the available content is still somewhat limited, but over the past year, they’ve continued to add to this material and add hundreds of official practice questions, plus lessons and explanatory videos.

-These tests are paper-based versions of the digital SAT, designed for students whose testing accommodations allow them to test with a paper exam rather than a digital.
-While the linear tests mostly reuse questions from the Bluebook tests, there are some unique questions scattered throughout.
+The linear tests are paper-based versions of the digital SAT and PSAT, designed for students whose testing accommodations allow them to test with a paper exam rather than a digital.
+While the linear tests mostly reuse questions from the Bluebook tests, there are unique questions scattered throughout.

 ArborBridge tutors selectively incorporate these practice questions into their students’ prep at the moments we’ve calculated the questions will make the biggest impact, reinforcing the skills and strategies that each student is already learning.

-A word of caution: the questions in the linear tests significantly overlap with those in the Bluebook tests, and each linear test contains a mix of questions from all four adaptive Bluebook tests, so if you're prepping on your own, do not take any of the linear tests until after you’ve exhausted the Bluebook tests.
+A word of caution: the questions in the linear tests significantly overlap with those in the Bluebook tests, and each linear test contains a mix of questions from multiple Bluebook tests, so if you're prepping on your own, do not take any of the linear tests until after you’ve exhausted the Bluebook tests.

 To supplement the material released by the College Board, ArborBridge has written over 300 lessons—which collectively include more than 5,000 questions on the concepts, question types, and strategies that students need to master for the digital SAT.